jbszczepaniak/dynamodb-with-go/episode3/post.md

 assert.Len(t, out.Items, 4)
 ```

 That is a lot of new things, so let me break it down for you.
 First part is where we construct key condition expression which describes what we really want to query.
 In our case this is just _"Give me all items whose directory attribute is equal to `finances`"_.
-I am using expression builder which simplifies construction of expressions by far.
+I am using an expression builder which simplifies construction of expressions by far.

 In the next step we are using expression inside the query.
 We need to provide __condition__, __names__, and __values__.
-In this example condition is just equality comparison, names correspond to names of attributes and values correspond to... their values!
+In this example, condition is just an equality comparison, where names correspond to names of attributes and values correspond to... their values!

-Expression object gives us easy access to condition, names, and values.
+An expression object gives us easy access to condition, names, and values.
 As you can see I am using them as parameters to `QueryInput`.

 At the end, I am just checking whether we really have 4 items which are in finances directory.

 ## [Bonus - Query #3 Give me reports before 2019](#query3)

 It turns out that I constructed filenames in a way that makes them sortable.
-I figured - let's try to use it to our advantage and get all reports created before 2019.
+I figured - let's try to use it to our advantage and get all the reports created before 2019.

 Query stays exactly the same.
-Only thing we need to change is key condition expression.
+The only thing we need to change is the key condition expression.

 ```go
 expr, err := expression.NewBuilder().